fajarkrisnajaya/Dashboard-Monitoring-BRImo/README.md

 - **Topic Modeling**: LDA identifies 10 topics for the negative class and 9 topics for the positive class, offering insights into the main themes discussed in the reviews.

 ## Future Works
--Transformers have shown state-of-the-art performance in various NLP tasks, and their application in topic modeling could potentially lead to more accurate and nuanced topic identification.
+- Transformers have shown state-of-the-art performance in various NLP tasks, and their application in topic modeling could potentially lead to more accurate and nuanced topic identification.

--Analyze sentiment trends over time: This would involve tracking how sentiment changes over app version releases or timeframes
+- Analyze sentiment trends over time: This would involve tracking how sentiment changes over app version releases or timeframes